Panca Chili Guide: Flavor, Uses, Substitutes & Storage Tips

 Whole Dried Chilies

-• Look for: Deep reddish-brown color, pliable texture, no signs of mold or fading
+• Look for: Deep reddish-brown color, pliable texture, no mold or fading

-• Use for: Making homemade pastes, infusing oils, or grinding into custom spice blends
+• Use for: Homemade pastes, oil infusions, custom spice blends

 Panca Paste